Kompanie Benjamin Richter „RAPT“ (Work-In-Progress Showing)

 “BLOOOM”

-Dance theater for the whole family (for children aged 5 and up)
+Dance theatre for the whole family (for children aged 5 and above)

 CREATIVE TEAM